 Self-care is critical for better mental health.
 “Pressure and tension can build up and lead to anxiety.
 While a break can alleviate this, your problems may still be waiting for you when you return,” says Chloe.
 “Ideally, I’d suggest taking time out to work on your mental wellbeing.
 It might be learning yoga or meditation on a retreat, starting an exercise habit or reading books that help you to develop as a person.
 It could mean you’re in a better position after your break than you were before, even if you’re going back into the same environment.”

 We also all know that too much screen time is bad for mental health, but it can be counteracted by exposure to nature.
 Slowing things down and being present is another key element of good mental health.
-Carve out some much needed headspace on an adventure and focus your attention more on your surroundings and wildlife, like on a trip to Sri Lanka.
+Carve out some much needed headspace on an adventure during your mental health sabbatical and focus your attention more on your surroundings and wildlife, like on a trip to Sri Lanka.

 One of the happiest nations on earth, Costa Rica is famously easygoing.
 Pura vida is the country’s official slogan, meaning ‘the pure life’, but it’s so much more than that.
 It’s a lifestyle and a means of appreciating simple pleasures, from spending time with loved ones to savouring the country’s rich biodiversity.

 Since gratitude is closely linked to good mental health, you too can learn the habit of appreciation and bring it into your everyday.
-And, whether it’s booking an adventure or just appreciating your surroundings, there’s plenty of opportunity all around us to grab a breather and really take stock.
+And, whether it’s booking an adventure or just appreciating your surroundings, there’s plenty of opportunity all around us to grab a breather and really take stock as part of a mental health career break.

 Got a story or adventure that could inspire a solo traveller like you?
 Tag @flashpack on social or email [email protected] to be featured.